emmalieb/wrdustars/README.md

 Ongoing Additions:
 - to add dust temperature analysis to jwst_miri folder.
 - to add line profile analysis to jwst_miri folder.
 - to add .bib file of all WRDustERS papers.
+- to flesh out publications file with all up-to-date publications from our team.

 WRDustERS Team Members: